In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 1. Scout your location

 Find an exciting composition that can hold the viewer’s attention.
 Your background and subject have to work together to create a breathtaking image.
 Urban areas are great to start your blue hour photography adventure.
-You can combine the very blue and dim sky with warm and ambient light from streetlights and light bulbs.
+You can combine the very blue and dim sky with warm ambient light from streetlights and light bulbs.
 The contrast in these colors will create a moody scene.
-You can visit the desired location during the day.
+Next, you can visit the desired location during the day.
 Visualize a darker setting and try to find the best spot to set up your tripod and smartphone during the blue hour.

 2. Download a blue hour app